GoblinGamer-2011/ArcScript/README.md

 # ArcScript
-ArcScript is a scripting language built to challenge the boundaries of programming.
-I'm just kidding im just writing some random BS
+ArcScript is a high level scripting programming language built as a learning experiment to understand how early programming languages were made in c.

+## Specifications
+File Extension:. as